dy1z/docs/content/docs/getting-started/installation.md

 ### Node.js

-You'll need [Node.js](https://nodejs.org/en/download/)installed.
+You'll need [Node.js](https://nodejs.org/en/download/) installed.
 Either download and install the LTS version from the link, or use this command to check if you already have it:

 ```bash
 node -v
 ```

-Maizzle requires at least Node v10.x.
+<alert>Maizzle requires at least Node v10.x.</alert>

 ### Git